franckverrot/gem-license-check/README.md

 for an interactive prompt that will allow you to experiment.
 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `gem-licenses.gemspec`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `gem-license-check.gemspec`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/franckverrot/gem-licenses.
+Bug reports and pull requests are welcome on GitHub at https://github.com/franckverrot/gem-license-check.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.